 Some children with sickle cell disease have only mild symptoms.
 For others, symptoms can be severe.

 - Pain, which can be extreme.

 - Losing balance or control of parts of the body (stroke).

 - Yellow color in the whites of the eyes.
 Children with lighter skin tones may have yellowish skin.
 This is called jaundice.
 It happens if the liver cannot filter blood fast enough.

-Diagnosing Sickle Cell Disease
+How is Sickle Cell Disease Diagnosed?

 All newborns in the United States get a blood test right after birth that checks for sickle cell disease.
 In Washington, newborns diagnosed with sickle cell are referred to specialty care right away.
 Bender works closely with the state’s Newborn Screening Program to assure all babies get the care they need.